GiftedLane/CodeTheftAuto-LevelOne/challenges/Week_1_Introduction_to_Terraform.md

 # Week 1: CODE THEFT AUTO: Terraform Challenge - Introduction to Terraform

-Welcome to the first day of the CODE THEFT AUTO: Terraform Challenge!
+Welcome to the first week of the CODE THEFT AUTO: Terraform Challenge!
 Today, we're starting our adventure in the cloud infrastructure world with Terraform, setting the foundation just like beginning your journey in the vast city of Los Santos.

 ## Objective